FredrikBorgstrom/smart_arb_translator/README.md

 # Smart ARB Translator

-An intelligent command-line utility for translating ARB (Application Resource Bundle) files using Google Translate API.
+A command-line utility for translating ARB (Application Resource Bundle) files using Google Translate API.
 This package features smart change detection that only translates messages that have been added or changed.
 This will keep your translation costs to a minimum.
 A cost-saving end-to-end solution that translates your messages to Dart classes in the languages of your choice.

 ## 🚀 Features